pampatzoglou/articles/StatefulWorkloads.md

 Recommendation: Set both requests and limits to the same value to ensure a Guaranteed QoS class, reducing the chances of eviction.

 ## 3. Pod Priority and Preemption
 When the cluster runs out of resources, Kubernetes evicts lower-priority pods first.
-To protect database pods:

-Use a PriorityClass with a high value to ensure database pods are scheduled before lower-priority workloads.
+To protect database pods, you should leverage a PriorityClass with a high value to ensure database pods are scheduled before lower-priority workloads.
 Example of a high-priority class:

 ```yaml
 apiVersion: scheduling.k8s.io/v1